Overcoming complexity and ambiguity in weather routing

 Similarly, a vessel’s loading condition is a major contributor to how it responds to the motion of different types of waves and environmental conditions.
 During operation, there will be an uncertainty in the initial stability values of GM, mass distribution, and the consequent rotational inertias – all of which will affect how a ship’s ability to react.
 Moreover, the applied methods to calculate the motion responses and forces have accuracy limitations.

-Further complicating matters is that the safest routes are not necessarily the most fuel or time efficient, and the best choice for the captain and her crew may not be completely aligned with what the operating company or charterer desires.
+Further complicating matters is that the safest routes are not necessarily the most fuel or time-efficient, and the best choice for the captain and her crew may not be completely aligned with what the operating company or charterer desires.
 Equally challenging is the knowledge that some decisions are irreversible.
-If you’re heading west across the Atlantic from north eastern Europe, you must make a choice between the English Channel and the North Sea.
-Uncertainty about which route is best has traditionally led Masters to choose the conventional route, and this is why NAPA is leading research and development of data-driven voyage optimization technologies which Masters can trust.
+If you’re heading west across the Atlantic from northeastern Europe, you must make a choice between the English Channel and the North Sea.
+Uncertainty about which route is best has traditionally led Masters to choose the conventional route, and this is why NAPA is leading research and development of data-driven voyage optimization technologies that Masters can trust.

 At the International Ship Stability Worksop (ISSW2019) I presented a paper titled “On the uncertainties of the weather routing and support system against dangerous conditions.”